Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Discussion and Conclusions

-{\it Summary and implications:} We have demonstrated that input nonlinearities are equivalent to beyond-pairwise interactions in spin-glass statistical models of neural population activity, and observed that -- under biologically relevant conditions -- these nonlinearities can improve population coding.
-In particular, we find that the third-order interactions can improve coding when the stimulus distribution is skewed (as in natural image data), and/or when the neurons are restricted to have reasonably low firing rates.
+We have demonstrated that input nonlinearities can generate beyond-pairwise interactions in spin-glass statistical models of neural population activity, and observed that -- under biologically relevant conditions -- these nonlinearities can improve population coding.
+In particular, we find that the third-order interactions can improve coding when the stimulus distribution is skewed, and/or when the neurons are restricted to have reasonably low firing rates.
 Normative theories might thus predict differences in the summation properties of neurons in networks that are evolved (or adapted) to encode different types of stimuli, or in networks with different pressures to regulate firing rates.

 \acknowledgments